bonitasoft/bonita-doc/md/performance-tuning.md

 #### Application cache

-Bonita BPM Engine uses an application cache to store specific objects.
+Bonita Engine uses an application cache to store specific objects.
 The default implementation of this service relies on EhCache.
 It is configured in these files:

 * `bonita-platform-community-custom.properties`
 * `bonita-tenant-community-custom.properties`